-‘Artificial Intelligence – The Practical Legal Issues’ (2nd Edition) by John Buyers
+‘Artificial Intelligence – The Practical Legal Issues (Third Edition)’ by John Buyers

 Artificial Intelligence remains a complex and rapidly evolving technology.
-Since the first edition of this book there have been a number of significant legislative and policy initiatives which are beginning to shape the nascent approaches that international regulators will adopt when regulating the use of machine learning and AI.
+Since the second edition of this book, Generative AI models such as ChatGPT have made a seismic impact on the AI industry and society as a whole.
+Legislative and policy initiatives move closer to finalisation, particularly the EU’s groundbreaking Artificial Intelligence Act which is likely to have a global impact on regulation of AI and machine learning systems.
 In a fast moving specialist area, it is essential to keep pace.
-If you are lost and need clear direction, ‘Artificial Intelligence – The Practical Legal Issues‘ will guide you through the policy updates and implications of existing AI technologies and provide a practical and easily digestible path to the real issues you need to consider as a legal practitioner.
+If you are lost and need clear direction, ‘Artificial Intelligence – The Practical Legal Issues’ will guide you through the policy updates and implications of existing AI technologies and provide a practical and easily digestible path to the real issues you need to consider as a legal practitioner.

-This book contains a grounding of what differentiates artificially intelligent systems from traditional technology and explains the differences between AI, Machine Learning and Deep Learning.
+This book contains a grounding of what differentiates artificially intelligent systems from traditional technology and explains the differences between AI, Machine Learning and Deep Learning, and what makes Generative AI (and by association, foundation models) so different.
 Understanding what AI systems can and cannot do is also essential to developing a clear legal awareness of the technology.
 From these introductory foundations, you’ll learn how the deployment of AI technology creates issues and risks that need to be considered carefully and that permeate across causation, intellectual property ownership, confidentiality and data protection, recruitment and even criminal law.

 ABOUT THE AUTHOR

 John Buyers is a commercial solicitor and partner at Osborne Clarke LLP, an international law firm which specialises in advising high technology clients, or businesses that are transitioning through a process of digitalisation.
 John manages the UK Commercial team and leads Osborne Clarke’s international Artificial Intelligence and Machine Learning group.
 He is a frequent commentator on the topic of Artificial Intelligence and the law and speaks regularly both in the UK and internationally on the subject.